 Simple additions to your day can easily snowball into tangible results.
 My campus is a walking/biking campus, so I naturally walk everywhere.

-When I was at home for the summer, I would walk to my local station or corresponding bus stop instead of pay $2 to go somewhere 5-8 minutes away.
+When I was at home for the summer, I would walk to my local station or the corresponding bus stop instead of paying $2 to go somewhere 5-8 minutes away.